 Managed Dedicated Hosting

 The managed hosting comes with many services depending on your requirement like security, storage, backups, databases, and other services depending on your custom requirements.
-Depending on your use of the hosting you can use managed hosting for Ecommerce (Magent and Oracle), Content management systems (WordPress, Drupal), Email (Hosted and Dedicated Exchange), Web Applications ( SaaS and Mobile applications) and Database (Big Data and Relational databases like Oracle, MySQL).
-Depending on the expertise of the hosting provider they provide total support for particular applications like wordpress, Magento, Databases, Sharepoint, Hosted Exchange and other applications.
+Depending on your use of the hosting you can use managed hosting for ecommerce (Magento and Oracle), Content management systems (WordPress, Drupal), Basics of web hosting, Email (Hosted and Dedicated Exchange), Web Applications ( SaaS and Mobile applications), and Database (Big Data and Relational databases like Oracle, MySQL).
+Depending on the expertise of the hosting provider they provide total support for particular applications like WordPress, Magento, Databases, Sharepoint, Hosted Exchange and other applications.
 Hence you can choose the one that suits your application requirements.

-You can also get dedicated bare metal servers which start from $100.
-These as the name suggests is a dedicated server for you to manage it yourself without any support.
-If you are a expert server admin then this is for you as it saves the cost that comes with other managed services of the hosting provider.
+You can also get dedicated bare-metal servers that start from $100.
+This as the name suggests is a dedicated server for you to manage it yourself without any support.
+If you are an expert server admin then this is for you as it saves the cost that comes with other managed services of the hosting provider.

 Cloud hosting provides hosting for websites on virtual servers which pull their computing resource from distributed resources across multiple physical servers.
 This is different from VPS which is a single server split between a limited number of users.
 It follows the utility model in which you pay for what you use.
 This means you can use the services as much as you require, depending on the demands of your website and you will only pay for what you use.

 The pricing for this kind of hosting is based on hourly usage, hence you pay less than a dollar per hour for some configurations.
-Since its pay per use model it all depends on what resources you are using and what customized softwares you are using.
-Generally the pricing for this is higher than the shared and VPS hosting, it can go even higher if you go for a managed cloud option.
+Since its pay-per-use model, it all depends on what resources you are using and what customized software you are using.
+Generally, the pricing for this is higher than the shared and VPS hosting, it can go even higher if you go for a managed cloud option.